Arizona Medicaid is known as Arizona Health Care Cost Containment System (AHCCCS), which covers over 1.7 million people.

 How To Qualify For Arizona Medicaid

-For any Medicaid program, enrollees must be a member of the state.
+For any Medicaid program, enrollees must be a resident of the state in which they receive coverage.

 Arizona residents may apply for Medicaid if they’re in one of the following groups: